 With college tuition rates consistently increasing at two to three times the inflation rate each year, college graduates enter the workforce burdened with enormous student loan debt.
 Concerned by this, states began developing innovative programs to help individuals save for their college education.

-From 1996 to 2000, 30 states developed and launched a Section 529 Plan.
+Between 1996 and 2000, 30 states developed and launched Section 529 Plans.
 Today, 49 states and the District of Columbia offer Section 529 Plans to their residents, and millions of students have benefited.

 You can read more about the History of 529 Plans here.